MerapiPanel/MerapiPanel/README.md

 ## Getting Started
 To get started with MerapiQu, follow these steps:

-1. Installation: If you haven't already, install Merapi Panel using Composer as shown above.
+1. Installation: If you haven't already, install MerapiQu using Composer as shown above.

 2. Usage:
 ```php